bingotang1981/natt/docs/design.md

 - The control connection must be persistent to push `TunnelOpen` notifications in real-time
 - Data connections are created on demand, reducing resource consumption during idle periods

+**4. Why use ConfigQuery/ConfigResponse instead of client-side proxy configuration?**
+- **Centralized management**: All proxy mapping rules are defined on the server; no need to update configuration on each client machine
+- **Per-client distribution**: The server can return different rule sets for different `clientId` values, enabling fine-grained access control
+- **Simpler client configuration**: The client only needs to know the server address and its own identity; mapping rules are fetched automatically upon connection
+- **Hot update support** (future): The server can push updated configs without restarting clients

 ### 4.4 Message Flow Order Diagram

 ```